Parties ready for court battles over virus-era voting rights

 The brewing legal fight comes as Democrats’ efforts to mandate no-excuse mail-in voting have fizzled in Congress.

 Senate Republicans prevented measures from making it into the stimulus bill passed last month.
-Democratic leaders on Tuesday said the Wisconsin primary strengthened their resolve to try again in the next bill, but voting rights groups are pessimistic that will succeed.
+Democratic leaders said the Wisconsin primary strengthened their resolve to try again in the next bill, but voting rights groups are pessimistic that will succeed.

 Instead, advocates are trying to secure more funding for local elections offices.
 They got $400 million in the last stimulus but estimate at least $1.6 billion more would be needed to enable the states to prepare for a radically changed voting landscape in November.